 - Their most dominant feature is their large, reddish, compound eyes.

-The house fly does not bite - because it can't.
-It has "sponging" mouth parts, so it can only suck up liquids.
-If you are bitten by a large fly, it is most likely a horse fly, deer fly, stable fly, or black fly.
+In addition to these physical characteristics, houseflies can be identified by something they don't do: bite.
+The housefly does not bite because it can't.
+It has "sponging" mouthparts, so it can only suck up liquids.
+If you are bitten by a large fly, it is most likely a horsefly, deerfly, stable fly, or blackfly.

-- House Flies spit on your food.
-The house fly can only digest liquid food.
-So when it lands on your sandwich, it regurgitates saliva onto it, then sucks in the liquid this creates -- or most of it anyway.
+- Houseflies spit on your food.
+The housefly can only digest liquid food, so when it lands on your sandwich, it immediately regurgitates saliva onto it and then sucks in the liquid this creates (or most of it anyway).
 Some of that saliva is likely to still be on the bread when you go to take your next bite.

-- House Flies leave specks.
-Those little black dots that you see in places where flies have spent a bit of time are their feces that they let drop at random.
+- Houseflies leave specks.
+Those little black dots that you see in places where flies have spent a bit of time are their feces.

-- House Flies fly from trash to table.
-The house fly cares little whether it feasts on food from the trash or your table, and it will fly back and forth between the two, with the ability to carry more than a million bacteria on its feet and body!
+- Houseflies fly from the trash to the table.
+Flies care little whether they feast on food from the dumpster outside or your table, and they will fly back and forth between the two with the ability to carry more than a million bacteria on their feet and body.

-- House Flies can carry disease.
-According to university reports, including the University of Rhode Island and Penn State, at least 65 diseases have been associated with house flies.
-The bacteria and viruses it carries can cause food poisoning, diarrhea, eye infections, dysentery, cholera, and tuberculosis.
+- Houseflies can carry disease.
+According to university reports, including the University of Rhode Island and Penn State, at least 65 diseases have been associated with houseflies.
+The bacteria and viruses they carry can cause food poisoning, diarrhea, eye infections, dysentery, cholera, and even tuberculosis.